All Episodes

 I know it was just one sign.

-I one sign out of millions, but they'll still tell us what's working.
+One sign out of millions, but they'll still tell us what's working.

 This is my whole point.

-We all, you know, too many people look, oh no, oh no, look at that sign.
+We all, you know, too many people look, oh, no, oh, no, look at that sign.

 It's destroying our cause.